Microscopic details of healthy mammary cells.

 Phase I

-Breast cancer is a generic term that refers to different malignant diseases that affect the breast.
-In recent years we have learned that each tumour has distinct and specific characteristics.
+Breast cancer is a generic term referring to various malignant diseases affecting the breast.
+In recent years, we have learned that each tumor has specific and distinct characteristics.

-There is not one single type of tumour, but many types of tumours and, in addition, each patient is unique.
-To achieve the best results in the treatment of breast cancer, it is necessary to design a truly personalized therapeutic plan adapted to each patient.
+There is no single type of tumor, but rather many types, and moreover, each patient is unique.
+To achieve the best results in breast cancer treatment, it is necessary to design a truly personalized therapeutic plan tailored to each patient.

-Knowledge of the molecular biology of breast cancer is becoming a key factor for the discovery and application of new treatments at a clinical level, allowing more and more personalized treatments and improving the therapeutic options of patients.
+Understanding the molecular biology of breast cancer is emerging as a key factor in the discovery and application of new treatments at the clinical level, enabling increasingly personalized treatments and improving therapeutic options for patients.

-Breast cancer is a heterogeneous disease with multiple clinical presentations which, thanks to gene expression studies, have been classified into four major subtypes: luminal A, luminal B, HER2-enriched and basal, which has led to a new molecular classification of breast cancer with both prognostic and therapeutic implications.
+Breast cancer is a heterogeneous disease with multiple clinical presentations that, thanks to gene expression studies, have been classified into four major subtypes: luminal A, luminal B, HER2-enriched, and basal, leading to a new molecular classification of breast cancer with both prognostic and therapeutic implications.

-The luminal subtype is the most common and includes tumours that express hormone receptors, these being the more indolent luminal A tumours and the more aggressive luminal B ones; the HER2-enriched subtype is characterized by high expression of the oncogene that encodes the HER2 receptor; and the basal subtype tends to correspond to triple-negative tumours, which do not express either hormone receptors or the HER2 receptor.
+The luminal subtype is the most common and includes tumors that express hormonal receptors, with luminal A tumors being more indolent and luminal B tumors being more aggressive.
+The HER2-enriched subtype is characterized by high expression of the oncogene encoding the HER2 receptor.
+The basal subtype usually corresponds to triple-negative tumors that do not express hormonal receptors or the HER2 receptor.

-Furthermore, each subtype of breast cancer has been dissected in a specific and detailed way by The Cancer Genome Atlas (TCGA) project, which has allowed the molecular portrait of each tumour to be made available.
-All of this has led to the approval of several targeted treatments for breast cancer in recent years which have substantially improved the prognosis of each of the breast cancer subtypes.
+Furthermore, each subtype of breast cancer has been dissected specifically and in detail by The Cancer Genome Atlas (TCGA) project, allowing for the molecular portrait of each tumor to be available.
+All of this has led to the approval of several targeted treatments for breast cancer in recent years, substantially improving the prognosis of each breast cancer subtype.

-At the IBCC we have the most advanced molecular diagnostic techniques available which, in general terms, include the following types of studies:
+At IBCC, we have access to the most advanced molecular diagnostic techniques, which generally include the following types of studies:

-Molecular tumour studies: These studies may be carried out directly on the patient’s tumour tissue, or by means of a blood sample, called a liquid biopsy.
-In both cases, the presence of molecular alterations which are critical for the growth and development of the tumour, and which allow access to new targeted treatments or participation in clinical studies with innovative therapies, are analyzed.
+These studies can be conducted directly on the patient’s tumor tissue or through a blood sample, known as liquid biopsy.
+In both cases, the presence of molecular alterations critical for tumor growth and development is analyzed, enabling access to new targeted treatments or participation in clinical trials with innovative therapies.

-Genetic studies: These studies may be carried out using a blood sample or saliva sample; they are never performed on tumour tissue.
-The aim of these studies is to detect the presence of genes, which can be transmissible within the same family, and which significantly increase the risk of developing breast cancer and other types of tumours, especially ovarian cancer.
-The detection of these genetic alterations allows us to design a more personalized follow-up for these patients, and offer preventive surgeries, both of the breasts and of the ovaries, with the aim of reducing the risk of developing cancer in both locations.
+These studies can be carried out using a blood sample or a saliva sample; they are never performed on tumor tissue.
+The aim of these studies is to detect the presence of genes, which can be hereditary within a family, and significantly increase the risk of developing breast cancer and other types of tumors, particularly ovarian cancer.
+Detecting these genetic alterations allows for a more personalized follow-up for these patients, and offering preventive surgeries, both for the breasts and ovaries, with the aim of reducing the risk of developing cancer in both locations.

-In order to develop these studies, the IBCC forms strategic partnerships, most notably one established with the organization Pangaea Oncology, a leading medical services company, focused on precision oncology and personalized medicine based on genetic analysis to improve the survival and quality of life of cancer patients.
+To carry out these studies, IBCC establishes strategic alliances, among which the one with Pangaea Oncology stands out.
+Pangaea Oncology is a leading medical services company focused on precision oncology and personalized medicine based on genetic analysis to improve the survival and quality of life of cancer patients.

 Bienvenidos a International Breast Cancer Center, el primer centro hiperespecializado en cáncer de mama de España.